 I am routinely asked what kind of equipment I use to create my TTM videos for YouTube, so I thought I would my gear list up as a resource for everybody to refer to.
 If you have any questions about video or podcasting gear, please send me an email or use the contact form and I will do my best to answer them.

-I use a Canon T3i for all of the video where it is me on camera.
-I love the T3i because it has the flip out screen, which makes it easy to compose the shot while I am sitting behind the desk.
-There is a newer model, the T4i that is also relatively inexpensive, or you can opt for one of the higher-end Canon DSLR’s.
-The T3i is a good mid-range camera that can be used for both video and still photography, so it has served me very well.
+I use a Canon T7i for all of the video where it is me on camera.
+I love it because it has a flip out screen, which makes it easy to compose the shot while I am sitting behind the desk.
+It has served me very well.

 I use a variety of flash cards for the camera, but have had the best luck with PNY cards specifically designed for HD camera.